This is the featured image of the Tune Your Snare Drum to a Track blog article.

 The snare is one of the main elements of rhythm in modern electronic music.
-Therefore, many processing techniques exist to hone on the right snare drum sound for any given track.
+Therefore, many processing techniques exist to hone the right snare drum sound for any given track.
 Nowadays, with drum machines and samplers, possibilities for processing drum sounds are readily available.
-In the next tutorial, we will show you a creative way to tune your snare drum to a track.
+In the following tutorial, we will show you a creative way to tune your snare drum to a track.
+As usual, we have made a sequence inside our SoundBridge: DAW.
+Here, we have most of the elements which make a full mix.
+Let's have a quick listen.

 Elements of the full mix within Soundbridge